ShrikanthDeva/Prompt-Engineering-OpenAI/7. Chatbot/Readme.md

 # The Chat Format
-+ In this notebook, you will explore how you can utilize the chat format to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.
++ In this lesson, you will explore how you can utilize the chat format to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.

 ## Setup
 ```py